Mr-MIBonk/Lane-Assistant-60-Seconds/README.md

 1611 = Index L

-Note: 3Q0980654 and 3QD980654 have different hardware with different firmware but the datasets are identical in the corresponding index vesions!
+Note: 3Q0980654 and 3QD980654 is different hardware and firmware, but the datasets are identical in the corresponding index vesions!

 # All bastards who stolen and selling this should be fucked🖕